 – Cécile, she said, Oh Cécile I was so happy…

 She started to sob.
 The south american also burst into tears, just repeating ‘I was so happy… so happy…’ I stood there, and I hated Anne and my dad.
 I would have done literally anything to stop poor Elsa from crying, her mascara from melting, this guy from weeping uncontrollably.

 – Elsa!
 It isn’t over yet.
 Come back with me.

-– God, I can’t believe I left my fucking phone in Paris.
+– God, I can’t believe I left my fucking phone at the villa.
 I’ll come back in the morning to get my suitcase, she said, sobbing.
-Bye Cécile, I really liked you…
+Bye Cécile, I liked you a lot…

 She turned away.
 I’d never really talked to her, just about the weather or fashion.
 But I still felt like I’d lost an old friend.
 I span around and ran toward the car.